 Introduction to If Condition in Python

 Programming as we know it is not very different from the laws of life.
-We always abide by certain rules, and conditions are just one of them.
-When programming started to get more complex new features came up.
+We always abide by specific rules, and conditions are just one of them.
+As programming became more complex, new features emerged.
 Let us suppose we have two numbers.
-Now initially, when we did programming, we did arithmetic operations on the two numbers to get the addition, subtraction, division, multiplication with the help of Arithmetic Operators in the desired choice of your programming language.
-We will start by looking at the basic structure of If Condition in Python.
+Initially, when we did programming, we did arithmetic operations on the two numbers to get the addition, subtraction, division, and multiplication with the help of Arithmetic Operators in the desired choice of your programming language.
+We will start by looking at the basic structure of the If Condition in Python.

-Now, what if we want to ascertain which number is greater than the other?
-Then we certainly need to incorporate some sort of decision-making capability to the program in the form of conditional statements and with the help of Relational Operators.
+What if we want to ascertain which number is greater than the other?
+Then we certainly need to incorporate some decision-making capability into the program in the form of conditional statements and with the help of Relational Operators.

 Syntax: